cognitedata/pygen/docs/cli.md

 * `--output-dir` This is the directory where the generated SDK will be placed.
 * `--top-level-package` The top level package for where to place the SDK, for example `movie_sdk.client`.
 * `--client-name` Client name for the generated client expected to be given in `PascalCase`, for example `MovieClient`.
+* `--instance-space` The instance space to use for the generated SDK.

 For more information about the available options, see `pygen --help`.